adityapatwardhan1/libreflash/README.md

 Live App: [LibreFlash on Vercel](https://libreflash.vercel.app/)

-Backend API: Hosted on Render; serving REST endpoints to the frontend
+Backend API: Hosted on Render; serving REST endpoints to the frontend, with **automatic deployment on commit** for seamless updates

 ## Features